abhineetraj1/screen-recorder/README.md

 ## Installation guide :-

-First install python3.6 in your respective system
+1) First install python3.6 in your respective system
+2) Download this source code

 ### For macOS